 When you receive an email in plain text, Outlook will answer in plain text.
 So, be sure to create a plain text alternative according to your guidelines.
-Same applies for rich text.
+The same applies to rich text.
 Outlook creates the signature in these formats itself with a horrible result.
 It looks horrible.

-This is cheating, sort of, as we mention it earlier as something to definitely do!
+This is cheating, sort of, as we mentioned earlier, as something to definitely do!

 Oh!
 The horror!
-When you cut and paste between MS Office applications, you get literally (literally) hundreds of lines of unnecessary code along with it in the background.
+When you cut and paste between MS Office applications, you get literally (literally) hundreds of unnecessary code lines along with it in the background.
 Basically a bunch of XML junk.
-When that unnecessary code sits in your email signature, Spam filters look at it with a weird eye and your email ends up in the spam filter.
+When that unnecessary code sits in your email signature, Spam filters look at it with a weird eye, and your email ends up in the spam filter.

 We get asked about this a lot, actually.
 Clever marketers often want to start with the signature, especially in big-brand companies.
 Our suggestion is to lead with your message, end with your signature and promotional message.